Back to overview

 Make the store accessible to agents

-• Keep an eye on technological developments: Payment providers, commerce platforms, and storefront systems are already building the infrastructure that allows agents to interact securely with product data, shopping carts, and checkout processes.
+• Monitor relevant developments: Payment providers, commerce platforms, and shopping cart systems are increasingly creating opportunities for agents to interact with product data, shopping carts, and checkout processes.
+Retailers should keep an eye on these developments.

 Enhancing the shopping experience for people